Kunnamkulam Orthodox Diocese

 Kunnamkulam Diocese is one of the 32 dioceses of Malankara Orthodox Syrian Church.
-Its headquarters is situated at Arthat, Kunnamkulam.
+Its headquarters is situated at Arthat in Kunnamkulam.

 History

-The Kunnamkulam Diocese was formed on 10 March 1985, and was announced by H.H.
-Moran Mar Baselios Marthoma Mathews I, Catholicose of the East and Malankara Metropolitan through the Kalpana No. 52/1985 dated 8 March 1985.
+The Kunnamkulam Diocese was formed on 10 March 1985, and was announced by Baselios Marthoma Mathews I, Catholicose of the East and Malankara Metropolitan through the Kalpana No. 52/1985 dated 8 March 1985.
 This Diocese was established with churches dividing from Cochin Diocese.
-Paulose Mar Milithios (later Baselios Marthoma Paulose II) became elevated the first metropolitan of the Kunnamkulam diocese on 25 October 1991.
+Paulose Milithios (later Baselios Marthoma Paulose II) became elevated the first metropolitan of the Kunnamkulam diocese on 25 October 1991.

-Kunnamkulam Orthodox Pravassi Association

-Kunnamkulam Orthodox Pravassi Association is a group of proud Nasranis from the Malankara Orthodox Church's Kunnamkulam region that came together to establish a global organization in the UAE.